stmar89/IsomClAbVarFqCommEndAlg/doc/ListOfCommands.md

 ## List of instrinsics in ./CreationAbVarFq.m:

 > <pre><b>IsomDataCommEndAlg</b>(A::AbelianVarietyFq)->AlgEtQIdl,AlgEtQIdl,AlgEtQIdl,AlgEtQOrd</pre>
-<em>Given an abelian variety over Fq with commutative Fq-endomorphism algebra, returns the tuple <I,M,S,L> as defined in AbelianVarietyCommEndAlg.</em>
+<em>Given an abelian variety over Fq with commutative Fq-endomorphism algebra, returns the tuple <I,M,L,S> as defined in AbelianVarietyCommEndAlg.</em>

 > <pre><b>AbelianVarietyCommEndAlg</b>(isog::IsogenyClassFq,tup:Tup)->AbelianVarietyFq</pre>
-<em>Given an isogeny class of abelian varieties over Fq with commutative Fq-endomorphism algebra, i.e. whose Weil polynomial is squarefree, and tuple <I,M,L,S> where
+<em>Given an isogeny class of abelian varieties over Fq with commutative Fq-endomorphism algebra, i.e. whose Weil polynomial is squarefree, and a tuple <I,M,L,S> where
 - I is a fractional ideal over the ZFVOrder of isog;
 - M is a WR\{F,V\}-ideal (see DieudonneAlgebraCommEndAlg for definitions);
 - S in an overorder of the ZFVOrder;
 - L is an invertible fractional S-ideal;
-returns the unique abelian variety in isog with EndomorphismRing S whose l-Tate modules are isomorphic to I (for all l neq p), the étale-local and local-étale part of the Dieudonné module are determined by I, while the local-local part is determined by M, and L determines is position in the orbit of the class group of S acting on the local information just described.</em>
+returns the unique abelian variety in isog with EndomorphismRing S whose l-Tate modules are isomorphic to I (for all l neq p), the étale-local and local-étale part of the Dieudonné module are determined by I, while the local-local part is determined by M, and L determines its position in the orbit of the class group of S acting on the local information just described.</em>

 ## List of instrinsics in ./PrimesIsog.m: